heyrmi/artifact-consumption/README.md

-## Artifact Consumption
+## Publishing Artifact

 This is a sample project which will check for:

-- Github Artifact Repository
+- Publishing Artifact in Github Artifact Repository
 - Usage of the artifacts if the repository is private